-How to Cue A Foley Session and Why
+How to Cue A Foley Session:

-Alchemy Post Sound is a Pro Tools Studio, so cueing your session in Pro Tools IS the fastest and most effective way to get your show or film off to a great start.
+Alchemy Post Sound is a Pro Tools studio, so cueing your session in Pro Tools IS the fastest and most effective way to get your show or film off to a great start.

 Creating Blank regions for Cueing in Pro Tools: